Leave You Alone

 "Leave You Alone" is a song by American rapper Young Jeezy featuring American singer-songwriter Ne-Yo.
-Produced by Warren G, the song was released on February 21, 2012 as the fifth single from Jeezy's fourth studio album Thug Motivation 103: Hustlerz Ambition (2011).
+Produced by Warren G, the song was released on February 21, 2012 as the fifth single from Young Jeezy's fourth studio album Thug Motivation 103: Hustlerz Ambition (2011).

 Remix

 Rapper/producer Warren G remixed the song for his mixtape, "No One Could Do It Better".

 Chart performance

 Leave You Alone first charted on the US Billboard Hot R&B/Hip-Hop Songs at number 66 on the week of February 27, 2012.
 The single eventually reached it peak at number three on the chart.

 On the week of March 31, 2012, the song debuted at number 95 on the US Billboard Hot 100 chart.
 The song eventually reached it peak at number 51.
 On October 6, 2020, the single was certified platinum by the Recording Industry Association of America (RIAA) for combined sales and streaming equivalent units of over a million units in the United States.